Typha: Paper

 Typha stems and leaves can be used to make paper.
-It is strong with a heavy texture and it is hard to bleach, so it is not suitable for industrial production of graphical paper.
-In 1853, considerable amounts of cattail paper were produced in New York State due to a shortage of raw materials.
+It is strong with a heavy texture but hard to bleach, so it is not suitable for industrial production of graphical paper.
+In 1853, considerable amounts of cattail paper were produced in New York due to a shortage of raw materials.
 In 1948, French scientists tested methods for annual harvesting of the leaves.
 Because of the high cost, these methods were abandoned and no further research was done.
-Today Typha is used to make decorative paper.
+Today, Typha fiber is used to make decorative paper.

 Fiber

 Fibers up to 4 m long can be obtained from the stems when they are treated mechanically or chemically with sodium hydroxide.
 The stem fibers resemble jute and can be used to produce raw textiles.
 The leaf fibers can be used as an alternative to cotton and linen in clothing.
-The yield of leaf fiber is 30 to 40 percent and T. glauca can produce 7 to 10 tons per hectare annually.
+The yield of leaf fiber is 30 to 40% and T. glauca can produce 7 to 10 tons per hectare annually.

 Biofuel

 Typha can be used as a source of starch to produce ethanol.
-Because of their high productivity in northern latitudes, Typha are considered to be a bioenergy crop.
+Because of their high productivity in northern latitudes, Typha species are considered to be a bioenergy crop.

 Other

 The seed hairs were used by some indigenous peoples of the Americas as tinder for starting fires.
-Some tribes also used Typha down to line moccasins, and for bedding, diapers, baby powder, and cradleboards.
+Some tribes also used Typha down to line moccasins and for bedding, diapers, baby powder, and cradleboards.
 One Native American word for Typha meant "fruit for papoose's bed".
 Typha down is still used in some areas to stuff clothing items and pillows.
-Typha can be dipped in wax or fat and then lit as a candle, the stem serving as a wick.
-Without the use of wax or fat it will smolder slowly, somewhat like incense, and may repel insects.
+It can be dipped in wax or fat and then lit as a candle, the stem serving as a wick.
+Without the use of wax or fat, it will smolder slowly, somewhat like incense.

 The flower stalks can be made into chopsticks.
 The leaves can be treated to weave into baskets, mats, or sandals.
 The rushes are harvested and the leaves often dried for later use in chair seats.
-Re-wetted, the leaves are twisted and wrapped around the chair rungs to form a densely woven seat that is then stuffed (usually with the left over rush).
+Rewetted, the leaves are twisted and wrapped around the chair rungs to form a densely woven seat that is then stuffed (usually with the leftover rush).

-Small-scale experiments have indicated that Typha are able to remove arsenic from drinking water.
+Small-scale experiments have indicated that Typha species are able to remove arsenic from drinking water.

 The boiled rootstocks have been used as a diuretic for increasing urination, or mashed to make a jelly-like paste for sores, boils, wounds, burns, scabs, and smallpox pustules.

 Cattail pollen is used as a banker source of food for predatory insects and mites (such as Amblyseius swirskii) in greenhouses.

-The cattail, or, as it is commonly referred to in the American Midwest, the sausage tail, has been the subject of multiple artist renditions, gaining popularity in the mid-twentieth century.
-The term, sausage tail, derives from the similarity that cattails have with sausages, a name given to the plant by the Midwest Polish community, which had noticed a striking similarity between the plant and kielbasa, a common Polish dish.
+The cattail, or as it is commonly referred to in the American Midwest, the sausage tail, has been the subject of multiple artist renditions, gaining popularity in the mid-20th century.
+The term sausage tail derives from the similarity that cattails have with sausages, a name given to the plant by the Midwest Polish community, which had noticed a similarity between the plant and kielbasa, a common Polish dish.